RBeshai/2025_Range_Shift_Impact_MS/README.md

 Contains information about the size of all whelk individuals captured in the observational data.
 Rows correspond to individual whelks.

 **SurveyData_Metadata (.csv)**
-Provides the metadata for all observational survey ("Survey") sheets.
+Provides the metadata for all observational survey ("Survey") sheets, including all abbreviaions and codes.

 ### Script Files
 **Cage_Predation_Cleaned.R**